portellam/vfio-script/README.md

   -h, --help                Print this help and exit.
   -v, --verbose             Show more output.

-  -d, --drivers=DRIVERS     Specify what device drivers to use the "vfio-pci"
-                            driver.
-                            Note: You may avoid this option to allow a specified VFIO setup to determine what devices to blacklist or not.
-                            DRIVERS is a comma delimited list of text.

-  -h, --hardware-ids=HWIDS  Specify what device IDs to blacklist.
-                            Note: You may avoid this option to allow a specified VFIO setup to determine what devices to blacklist or not.
-                            HWIDS is a comma delimited list of text.

-  --pci-stub=HWIDS          Specify what device IDs to blacklist and device
-                            drivers to use the "pci-stub" driver.
-                            HWIDS is a comma delimited list of text.

   -D, --dynamic             Define a temporary VFIO setup as a QEMU command
                             line or Libvirt hook.
 May be created/destroyed on a specific Guest machine startup/shutdown.